 In the Middle and Upper Schools, all students attend daily chapel.
 We also engage in the study of religion in the classroom in both divisions.
 In grade 6, students spend a quarter studying the Hebrew Scriptures.
 In grade 7, students take a semester-long course in the New Testament.
-In the Upper School, students are required to take one semester of religious studies.
+In the Upper School, students take a semester-long religious studies course.